adfelton/Improve-Blog-Challenge/observations.md

 I managed to cover tasks 1, 2, 3 and 4, as well as some refactoring etc in keeping with task 7, but didn't have the time to get to 5 and 6.

 Regarding Task 1, I did actually come up with a solution for replacing the id with the slug completely just to see if it was possible.
-As expected though, there are a ton of issues with this route.
-The Id/slug route would obviously be my suggested solution and is generally best practice.
+As expected though, there are a ton of issues with this solution.
+The Id/slug routing would obviously be my suggested solution and is generally best practice.

 Regarding Task 2, I presume the intention with the background colour would be to store it within the post entity in the database, which is obviously not possible with the dummy data, so I just added a default value after moving the logic into the API.